List of Hydra members: Army of Evil

-Baron Helmut Zemo formed the Army of Evil.
-The Army of Evil first appeared where they attacked Manhattan in retaliation for what happened at Pleasant Hill.
-They fought the Defenders, Doctor Strange, Cloak and Dagger, and Spider-Woman before being withdrawn so that Manhattan can be covered in a Darkforce dome which trapped the heroes present.
-Then they attacked Washington DC so that Hydra can secure the capital to complete Hydra's takeover of the United States.
-The Army of Evil was kept in stasis pods until Hydra Supreme gave orders to awaken them so that they can help Hydra fight the heroes.
-Before Baron Zemo can complete the job, he is thwarted by Black Panther and Winter Soldier.
+Baron Helmut Zemo formed the Army of Evil, a large-scale alliance of villains, to serve Hydra.
+In their first appearance, the Army of Evil attack Manhattan in retaliation for what happened at Pleasant Hill.
+The Army of Evil are kept in stasis pods until Hydra Supreme gives orders to awaken them so that they can help Hydra fight the heroes.
+Before Zemo can complete the job, he is thwarted by Black Panther and Winter Soldier.